Codeine Cough Syrup: Abuse & Treatment

 Codeine Cough Syrup Side Effects

-The main ingredient of codeine cough syrup is a mild narcotic, meaning it is often targeted by those seeking a rewarding high.
+The main component of codeine cough syrup is a mild narcotic, meaning it is often targeted by those seeking a rewarding high.

 Since many codeine-based cough syrups no longer contain alcohol, beverages like lean (codeine cough syrup) are often mixed with alcoholic drinks.
 Some cough syrups also contain DXM (dextromethorphan) or promethazine, both potentially intoxicating substances.